 What was your favourite 3 properties and why?

-We only stayed in the Hotel TwentyOne in Rome, which was within walking distance of all the big sights (many within a 20 minute walk).
-The rooms were much more spacious than I had expected, and the staff were incredibly friendly.
-Definitely a wise choice, great accommodation, and very cost effective.
-Now we have a great picture of how conveniently located this property and how very affordable it is.
+We only stayed in the Hotel TwentyOne in Rome, which was within walking distance of all the big sights (many within a 20-minute walk).
+The rooms were much more spacious than I had expected, and the staff was incredibly friendly.
+Definitely a wise choice, great accommodation, and is very cost effective.
+Now we have a great picture of how conveniently located this property is and how very affordable it is.

 Name two things that surprised you about the experience?

-Julia: We went at the end of low season.
-The crowds were still very, very big, and line ups were incredibly long!
+Julia: We went at the end of the low season.
+The crowds were still very, very big, and lineups were incredibly long!
 I cannot even imagine what it would look like in the midst of high season!
-Then, there’s the drivers in Rome.
+Then, there are the drivers in Rome.
 I felt very safe with our driver, but just the amount of traffic and cars on both the highways and within the city, it was a bit scary at times!
-While self drives are great, I would not recommend driving within the city of Rome.
+While self-drives are great, I would not recommend driving within the city of Rome.
 The metro is incredibly easy to navigate and to get where you need to go, it really will beat the traffic in the city center!

 Marielle: I agree about busy crowds and long lines ups!
-It can get crazy in both the Colosseum and Vatican if you don’t have the ‘skip the line’ pass.
+It can get crazy in both the Colosseum and the Vatican if you don’t have the ‘skip the line pass.

 What are some interesting excursions, or itineraries that you would recommend (one to take when touring, and one independently)?